 If you’re a farm owner or agricultural producer, you can deduct everything from clearing, levelling and draining land to pesticides.

 If you're in the construction industry, you can also deduct bad debts, supplies and tools, union dues and membership fees.

 Book an appointment with FBC

-Getting organized for tax season can seem overwhelming, but it doesn’t have to be.
+Small business tax filing can seem overwhelming, but it doesn’t have to be.

 FBC works with Canadian small business owners to minimize their income taxes and maximize their assets.

 We offer tax planning, preparation and audit representation as well as bookkeeping and financial planning to cover your complete financial needs, all available year-round for one fee.